2022 United States Senate election in Hawaii

 The 2022 United States Senate election in Hawaii was held on November 8, 2022, to elect a member of the United States Senate to represent the state of Hawaii.
 The primary took place on August 13.

-Incumbent Democrat Brian Schatz won re-election to a second full term in a landslide, winning 71.2% of the vote to Republican state representative Bob McDermott’s 26%.
+Incumbent Democrat Brian Schatz won re-election to a second full term in a landslide, winning 71.2% of the vote to Republican state representative Bob McDermott's 26%.
+The results were a slightly lower margin of victory for Schatz compared to his previous victory in 2016.

-Schatz was originally appointed to the Senate in 2012 following the death of incumbent Daniel Inouye.
-He won a special election to finish Inouye's term in 2014, won his first full term in 2016, and ran for reelection for his second full term in 2022.
+Schatz was first appointed to the Senate in 2012 after the death of incumbent Daniel Inouye.
+He won a 2014 special election to finish Inouye's term, won his first full term in 2016, and ran for reelection for his second full term in 2022.